analogdevicesinc/ai8x-training/README.md

 ### CMSIS5 NN Emulation (Unsupported)

-The `ai8xize.py` tool also has an unsupported mode to create code that executes the same exact network using Arm’s CMSISv5 Neural Networking library, optimized for Arm’s Microcontroller DSP (reportedly 4.6× faster than executing on the CPU), see https://developer.arm.com/solutions/machine-learning-on-arm/developer-material/how-to-guides/converting-a-neural-network-for-arm-cortex-m-with-cmsis-nn and https://github.com/ARM-software/CMSIS_5 for the source code.
+The `ai8xize.py` tool also has an unsupported mode to create code that executes the same exact network for AI84 using Arm’s CMSISv5 Neural Networking library, optimized for Arm’s Microcontroller DSP (reportedly 4.6× faster than executing on the CPU), see https://developer.arm.com/solutions/machine-learning-on-arm/developer-material/how-to-guides/converting-a-neural-network-for-arm-cortex-m-with-cmsis-nn and https://github.com/ARM-software/CMSIS_5 for the source code.
 A version of this repository is automatically checked out as part of the `ai8x-synthesis` project.

 *Note: The CMSIS5 NN emulation is not supported because it does not support the enhanced features of AI85 and AI87.*